crystalkeo/cyclistic/README.md

 ### Recommendations

 1. Spring/Summer promotion

-I would recommend Cyclistic to really leverage their campaigns and promotional activities during Spring and Summer months to attract the interest of casual riders.
-It would be wise to utilize social media to create engaging content that will appeal to casual riders.
+Cyclistic has an opportunity to attract casual riders by leveraging its campaigns and promotions during the Spring and Summer months.
+By crafting compelling social media content, they can capture the attention of their audience and drive engagement.
 Social media content can include:

- - The many benefits of bike sharing
+- Photos and videos showcasing scenic bike routes or beautiful destinations that can be reached by bike
- - Health outcomes
+- Tips and tricks on how to choose the right bike for casual rides or how to maintain your bike
- - Cyclisitc challenges and group activities
+- Inspiring stories of people who have taken up cycling as a hobby and how it has positively impacted their lives
- - Discounted prices
+- Interactive challenges or contests that encourage people to share their biking experiences or participate in group rides.

 2. Weekend packages

-With a lot of casual ridership occuring on the weekend.
-I would recommend promoting packages with local businesses to explore the beautiful city of Chicago.
-Most casual riders ride for a longer duration and ride during the weekends for leisure.
+To cater to the needs of casual riders who enjoy leisurely bike rides on weekends, it would be beneficial to promote packages that offer partnerships with local businesses to explore the stunning city of Chicago.
+These packages could be tailored to the preferences of riders who typically ride for extended periods.
 These packages could include:

 - Coffee shop tours
 - Musuem visits
 - Guided tours
 - Food tour

-It would be essential to leverage tourism and bike riding to really maximize the growth of the company and gain more annual members.
-This is a unique and fun experience that many casual riders could take part in.
+To optimize the company's growth and draw in more annual members, it's imperative to tap into the potential of tourism and bike riding.
+This exclusive and delightful experience can attract casual riders looking for something unique to try.
+The marketing team should focus on leveraging social media engagement and collaboration with local businesses